How to Study For Jeopardy - The Ultimate Guide for Contestant Hopefuls

 How do you study for Jeopardy!?

 Well, we’re a little biased, but we believe J!StudyGuide is a great place to get started on learning the basics you should know to have a well-rounded knowledge base and a good shot at passing the test.
-We’re going to provide some of the top resources below.
+If you take a look at the Jeopardy Masters, you can bet that, on average, about one out of four Champions has used J!Study to help them in their journey to get on the Master's stage.

 We also recommend learning to practice effectively by practicing with purpose.
 Check out this video from TED to learn some effective techniques.